J.C. Beaudin

-Jean-Christophe Beaudin (born March 27, 1997) is a Canadian professional ice hockey forward who is currently playing for HC Sochi in the Kontinental Hockey League (KHL).
-He was selected 71st overall by the Colorado Avalanche in the 2015 NHL Entry Draft.
+Jean-Christophe Beaudin (born March 27, 1997) is a Canadian professional ice hockey forward who currently plays for Straubing Tigers of the Deutsche Eishockey Liga (DEL).
+He was selected 71st overall by the Colorado Avalanche in the 2015 NHL entry draft.

 Playing career

 Beaudin began playing hockey at the Bantam and Midget levels in the Quebec area before he was selected 74th overall by the Rouyn-Noranda Huskies at the 2013 QMJHL Entry Draft.

 In his first full season with the Huskies in 2014–15, Beaudin played a two-way game and showed offensive potential as a rookie in posting 14 goals and 53 points through 68 games.
-In his first eligible draft year, he was selected by the Colorado Avalanche in the third round, 71st overall, in the 2015 NHL Entry Draft.
+In his first eligible draft year, he was selected by the Colorado Avalanche in the third round, 71st overall, in the 2015 NHL entry draft.
 Beaudin continued his development in the QMJHL, assuming top-line duties playing alongside Francis Perron, he placed second in team scoring with 82 points in just 58 games in the 2015–16 season.
 He contributed with 19 points in 17 post-season games to help claim the President's Cup and earn a berth in the 2016 Memorial Cup, before losing to the London Knights in the title game.

 While completing his fourth and final season with the Huskies in the 2016–17 season, Beaudin was signed to a three-year, entry-level contract with the Colorado Avalanche on March 7, 2017.

 Beaudin was assigned by the Avalanche to begin the 2017–18 season and start his professional career with a secondary affiliate, the Colorado Eagles of the ECHL.
 Beaudin made his pro debut on opening night for the Eagles in a 3–2 victory over the Utah Grizzlies on October 14, 2017.
 He was later recalled to the primary affiliate, the San Antonio Rampage of the AHL, and split the campaign between the clubs.
 He registered his first AHL goal and multi-point game in a 4–3 victory over the Iowa Wild on December 2, 2017.
 Beaudin finished with 7 points in 34 games for the Rampage before returning to the ECHL for the post-season, helping the Eagles defend the Kelly Cup in a top-line role, amassing 18 points in 22 games.